fvillafu125/polymers_ftw/README.md

 - Fine-tunes the [TransPolymer](https://github.com/ChangwenXu98/TransPolymer.git) model for property prediction using SMILES data.
 - Jupyter Notebook and Python-based workflow.
-- Includes basic visualization tools to assess Pearson corrlation and loss for adjustment of LoRA parameters for training.
+- Includes basic visualization tools to assess Pearson correlation and loss for adjustment of LoRA training parameters.

 ---